Occupational therapy, physical therapy, and speech therapy/speech-language pathology are often collectively referred to as “rehabilitation therapy.”

-But wait—what, exactly, is the rehabilitation therapy team?
+But wait—what, exactly, is rehabilitation therapy?

 We’re so glad you asked!